MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 title: Getting Started with Deferred Lighting ms.prod: gaming ms.topic: tutorial
-description: "An Introduction to Deferred Lighting in Minecraft: Bedrock Edition."
+description: "An Introduction to Deferred Lighting in Minecraft: Bedrock Edition"
 ---

 # Getting Started with Deferred Lighting

 Minecraft supports a Physically Based Rendering (PBR) pipeline that can be used for Deferred Lighting and Ray Tracing.
 This involves accurately modeling surface details as well as scene illuminators to achieve a lighting model that is coherent across all times of day.
 By taking advantage of PBR and the new Deferred Lighting pipeline, you unlock new creative control over the mood and lighting conditions of your entire scene.

-For example, you can control the intensity and color of the sun and moon, affecting how they contribute to the scene (direct lighting, bloom activation, exposure sensitivity, shadow angle, etc.).
+For example, you can control the intensity and color of the sun and moon, affecting how they contribute to the scene through aspects like direct lighting, bloom activation, exposure sensitivity, and shadow angle.

 Additionally, new properties for describing the atmosphere of your world enable a new level of control over your skies!
 All these customization points coupled with the new "key frame" syntax allow you to change any detail of your lighting over the course of the in-game day-night cycle.

 > [!NOTE]
 > Deferred lighting features are experimental.
 As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
 Check the Minecraft Changelog for details on any changes.